Sovgut/gatekeeper/README.md

     passThrough?: boolean;

     /**
-     * Pass arguments to a custom exception after message.
+     * Pass arguments to a exception after message.
      *
      * Used only when `exception.class` property is provided.
      */
     parameters?: (string | number | boolean)[];

     /**
-     * Override validation message which is passed to first argument in exception class.
+     * Overflow validation message which is passed to first argument in exception class.
      */
     message?: (
       initial: string,